mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 these tests never fail.
 They just provide information that can indicate performance issues.

+The primary way in which benchmark tests are used is to run them before making code changes, save the results, make code changes, run the benchmark tests again, and compare these results to the previous results to verify that the changes did not cause a performance regression.

 For more detail on Go tests, see <https://golang.org/pkg/testing/>.

 ### Generate Documentation